daloff/capped-crowdsale-token/README.md

 4) Buy tokens (again) with 25 Ether
     > This produces an error because each account is allowed a maximum of 1 purchase, and this account has already had a purchase made

+> Note: compilation step may produce some warnings, which are normal, as long as compilation itself is successful
 ```sh
 > truffle compile
 > truffle develop